digicatapult/sqnc-matchmaker-api/README.md

 ### Entity updates

 Allows different kind of updates to be prepared and applied to an entity.
-For example, a `demandB` must be submitted via a `creation` action.
+For example, a `demandB` or `match2` must be submitted via a `creation` action.

 - `POST /v1/demandB/{demandBId}/creation` - create a creation `creation` transaction and send it to the blockchain.
 - `GET /v1/demandB/{demandBId}/creation` - list a demandB's `creation` transactions and their status.
 - `GET /v1/demandB/{demandBId}/creation/{creationId}` - get the details of a demandB `creation` transaction.

+- `POST/v1/match2/{match2Id}/cancellation` - submits cancellation request and creates a transaction that is ready to be synced up
+- `GET /v1/match2/{match2Id}/cancellation` - retrieves all cancellation transactions for `match2Id`
+- `GET /v1/match2/{match2Id}/cancellation/{cancellationId}` - retrieves a specific cancellation transaction containing more details about it's state

 ### Attachment API